Regular contact manifolds: a generalization of the Boothby-Wang theorem: Abstract

 \section{Abstract}

-\no A \emph{regular contact manifold} is a manifold $M$ equipped with a contact form $\zh$ such that the topological space $M_\cR=M/\cR$ of orbits (trajectories) of its Reeb vector field $\cR$ carries a smooth manifold structure, so the canonical projection $p:M\to M_\cR$ is a smooth fibration.
-We show that under the additional assumption that $\cR$ is a complete vector field this fibration is actually either an $S^1$- ($\cR$ is periodic) or an $\R$-principal bundle.
-Moreover, there exists a unique symplectic form $\zw$ on $M_\cR$ such that $p^*(\zw)=\xd\zh$, and $\zw$ is $2\pi\hbar$-integral in the $S^1$-bundle case, where $2\pi\hbar$ is the minimal period of $\cR$.
-This means that the symplectic manifold $(M_\cR,\zw)$ admits a prequantization.
-What is more, we can drop the regularity assumption in the case when all orbits are circles.
+A \emph{regular contact manifold} is a manifold $M$ equipped with a globally defined contact form $\zh$ such that the topological space $M/\cR$ of orbits (trajectories) of the Reeb vector field $\cR$ of $\zh$ carries a smooth manifold structure, so the canonical projection $p:M\to M/\cR$ is a smooth fibration.
+We show that, under the additional assumption that $\cR$ is a complete vector field, this fibration is actually either an $S^1$- or an $\R$-principal bundle.
+Moreover, there exists a unique symplectic form $\zw$ on $M/\cR$ such that $p^*(\zw)=\xd\zh$ which is $\zr$-integral in the $S^1$-bundle case, where $\zr$ is the minimal period of the $S^1$-action, so the symplectic manifold $(M/\cR,\zw)$ admits a prequantization.
+We do not assume that $M$ is compact.

 {\bf Keywords:} \emph{contact form; Reeb vector field; smooth fibration; fiber bundle; principal bundle; symplectic form; integrality condition; prequantization.}

 {\bf MSC 2020:} 53D10; 53D35; 37C10; 37C86.